 To set properties in Stackbuilder: Select the Serial block by clicking on it once.
-Click in the “Property Editor” in the bottom right, in the first row, in the “Property” column.
-Type the property name (without quotes).
-Click in its corresponding “Default Value” column and type the value to set (if a character or string, use quotes).
+You will see the “Property Editor” in the bottom right for the block selected.
+Click in the "Initial Value" column for the "Name" of the property you want to set and type the value (if a character or string, use quotes).

 Serial Connector - Looking into back

 DC Out is 3.3V if property Voltage is 1 (default).
 5V if property Voltage is 0.
 Can supply 400 mA.

 RGB LED chains

 The Interstacks Serial block directly supports two types of RGB LED chains via the SPI serial interface.
 See the Neopixel line from Adafruit (part # 1426 and many others).
 By setting the L_Device property you can choose the type of RGB chain: 0 none, 1 LPD8806 type, 2 WS2812 (neopixel) type.
 After doing this, you can simply send character strings to the SPI Send input terminal to set the colors of the RGB LEDs in the chain.
 For example, 'rrrrrrrr', to set 8 LEDs to all red. (more info below).

 Many sensors use the I2C serial protocol.
 For example: Luminosity sensor Taos TSL2561 breakout board from Adafruit (part #439).
 Temperature sensor from Sparkfun TI TMP102 breakout (part # SEN-11931).
 From Sparkfun, invensense breakout.
 3 axis gyro.
 Invensense ITG3200.